jacobfresco/kobo-annotation-exporter/README.md

 ## Notes

 - The application checks every 5 seconds for connected or disconnected Kobo devices
-- Markup annotations are only supported for books in KEPUB format
 - Text annotations are exported as markdown in Joplin
 - Markup annotations are exported as images in Joplin